 This is part of Global Geneva’s regular coverage of international Geneva themes with an emphasis on science, diplomacy and law.
 A reminder: we make our content free worldwide.
 If you like what we do, please support us.

 There is nothing new about pandemics or, in many cases, epidemics.
 (See William Dowell’s article on the possible origin of COVID-19) They have occurred many times in the past ranging from the Plague of Athens in 430 BC, which killed an estimated 100,000 people, and the Black Death in the 14th century which travelled from Asia to wipe out close to half the population in Eurasia and North Africa, or the ‘Spanish Flu’ which erupted toward the end of World War I causing up to 500 million people to be infected in Europe, Asia and North America.
-Spanish Flu caused, overall, 50 million deaths, second wave of infections.
+The Spanish Flu caused, overall, at least 50 million deaths, including a disastrous second wave of infections.
 But all this is little consolation today to the millions suffering the direct and indirect impacts of COVID-19.